-As opposed to market value CDOs, ash flow CDOs (see

-Fig. 4 below) represent a more common form of structured finance in this area, where the value of issued debt securities (various prioritised tranches) and their settlement are contingent on collateral distress only, i.e. expected and unexpected losses from the reference portfolio.
+As opposed to market value CDOs, cash flow CDOs (see Fig. 4 below) represent a more common form of structured finance in this area, where the value of issued debt securities (various prioritised tranches) and their settlement are contingent on collateral distress only, i.e. expected and unexpected losses from the reference portfolio.
 By definition, proceeds generated from the reference portfolio are sufficient to service liabilities, i.e. debt securities backed by the assets, over the life of the transaction.
 These payment liabilities to investors are exposed to default risk resulting not only from the amount and timing of default but also from the degree of prepayments or early amortisation of assets in the underlying reference portfolio, which impose uncertainty on expected investor returns (Paul, 1994).
 Fluctuations in the market value of the collateral pool do not affect the valuation of the transaction and the payment mechanism as the collateral assets of cash flow CDOs tend to be relatively static (Fabozzi and Goodman, 2001), i.e. assets are acquired or held and issuers have little discretion in trading these assets.
 Cash flow CDOs are usually repaid by way of bullet payments (see Appendix II - ABS payment structures), which require a reinvestment period for cash collected from the underlying reference portfolio.
 Moreover, as commercial bank loans are not regularly repaid, e.g. mortgage loans or auto loans, there is no question of regular retirement of CDOs like pass-throughs in the mortgage market.
 Since most CDOs are cash flow deals, analysis of the CDO market will concentrate on these such that the trading behaviour (as it would apply in arbitrage CDOs) can be ignored.

-&lt;sup>13 This aspect warrants particular attention in determining the state-contingent pay-offs of investors in an environment of asymmetric information governing the securitisation of loans and bank assets.
+15 This aspect warrants particular attention in determining the state-contingent pay-offs of investors in an